County Fair Guide

 Est. 1883September

 The McClure Bean Soup Fair is a beloved September tradition in the Kishacoquillas Valley country of Snyder County, famous for its enormous bean soup kettles that have been cooking for veterans and visitors since 1883 — one of Pennsylvania's most distinctive fair traditions.
-First held in 1883, it has been a Pennsylvania agricultural tradition for over a century.
+Since its 1883 founding, it's endured as a century-plus Pennsylvania agricultural tradition.

 7. 7